College of Science, Technology, and Health

 America’s aging demographics are increasing the demand for professionals with the knowledge and skills to meet the health, psychological, social, and spiritual needs of older adults.
 Whether students are currently working with older adults or interested in the health and human services profession, the Online Certificate Program in Gerontology will develop capacity to serve this clinically complex population.
 The program is based on multidisciplinary competencies recommended by the Partnership for Health in Aging.

 The minimum number of credits required for this certificate: 15.
-These courses may be taken in any sequence.
+Courses may be taken in any sequence.

-Required Courses (6 cr) - Courses are offered every year.
+Required Courses (6 credits): Courses are offered every year.

-Elective Courses (choose 3 of the following) - These courses may vary each year.
+Elective Courses - choose 3 of the following (9 credits): Courses may vary each year.

-Students who are interested in completing this Gerontology certificate should contact an Admissions Counselor.
+Students who have questions or are interested in learning more about the Gerontology certificate should contact the Gerontology Certificate Director.